andrewalexander/hackpsu_registration/README.md

 # hackpsu_registration

-This repo houses the HackPSU registration web application.
+This repo houses the Hackpsu registration web app